 Even with our gorgeous photo essays, we work to provide useful text alongside, developing substantive historic, travel, and geographic information in compact, informative sidebars to accompany those impactful photographs.

 To provide the greatest breadth and depth of B.C. coverage, the magazine employs a talented pool of British Columbian writers, photographers, illustrators, and editors.
-While the magazine is aimed primarily at British Columbians, we enjoy a worldwide readership of more than 700,000 annually.
+While the magazine is aimed primarily at British Columbians, we enjoy a worldwide readership.